kubernetes-csi/external-provisioner/README.md

 * `--cloning-protection-threads <num>`: Number of simultaneously running threads, handling cloning finalizer removal.
 Defaults to `1`.

-* `--http-endpoint`: The TCP network address where the HTTP server for diagnostics, including metrics and leader election health check, will listen (example: `:8080` which corresponds to port 8080 on local host).
+* `--http-endpoint`: The TCP network address where the HTTP(S) server for diagnostics, including pprof, metrics and leader election health check, will listen (example: `:8080` which corresponds to port 8080 on local host).
 The default is empty string, which means the server is disabled.

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.

+* `--http-endpoint-key-file`: The path to TLS key file used for running HTTPS server.
+The default is empty string, which means that TLS will not be used when running HTTP server.
+Both `--http-endpoint-key-file` and `--http-endpoint-cert-file` flags must be set to enable TLS support.

+* `--http-endpoint-cert-file`: The path to TLS cert file used for running HTTPS server.
+The default is empty string, which means that TLS will not be used when running HTTP server.
+Both `--http-endpoint-key-file` and `--http-endpoint-cert-file` flags must be set to enable TLS support.

 * `--extra-create-metadata`: Enables the injection of extra PVC and PV metadata as parameters when calling `CreateVolume` on the driver (keys: "csi.storage.k8s.io/pvc/name", "csi.storage.k8s.io/pvc/namespace", "csi.storage.k8s.io/pv/name")